 top of page

-Traditional HIS mouse models harbor immune systems primarily composed of lymphocytes, including T cells and B cells.
-Consequently, these models have emerged as robust in vivo platforms for the development of clinical therapeutics targeting lymphoid cells, including PD-1 blockade antibodies and other immune checkpoint inhibitors (ICIs), T cell engagers, and adoptive immunotherapies (i.e. CAR-T).
-However, due to limited homology between certain human and murine cytokines, these popular HIS mouse models (BRG, NOG, NSG) exhibit impaired human myeloid cell differentiation, restricting their translational use in studies of innovative immunity-based immunotherapies, such as efforts to modulate human-specific antibody-dependent cellular phagocytosis (ADCP), analyses of myeloid-derived suppressor cells (MDSCs), and research focused on antigen-specific immune responses.
-To overcome this obstacle, human cytokines (including M-CSF, GM-CSF, IL-3, and SCF) were genetically engineered into immunodeficient mouse models and expressed at different levels using different techniques.
-The below table highlights the characteristics of several myeloid-enhanced HIS mouse models.
+Traditional human immune system (HIS) mouse models, such as BRG, NOG, and NSG, harbor immune systems primarily composed of lymphocytes, including T cells and B cells.
+These models have become indispensable in vivo platforms for developing clinical therapeutics targeting lymphoid cells, such as PD-1 blockade antibodies, immune checkpoint inhibitors (ICIs), T cell engagers, and adoptive immunotherapies like CAR-T. However, due to limited homology between certain human and murine cytokines, these models exhibit impaired human myeloid cell differentiation.
+This limitation restricts their utility in studying innovative immunity-based therapies, including human-specific antibody-dependent cellular phagocytosis (ADCP), myeloid-derived suppressor cells (MDSCs), and antigen-specific immune responses.

 Comparisons of current myeloid-enhanced HIS mouse models